bchiang7/v4/content/hero/index.md

 ---
 title: 'Hi, my name is'
-name: 'Brittany Chiang'
+name: 'Klement Tan'
-subtitle: 'I build things for the web.'
+subtitle: 'I like building software.'
 contactText: 'Get In Touch'
 ---

-I'm a software engineer based in Boston, MA specializing in building (and occasionally designing) exceptional, high-quality websites and applications.
+I'm a computing under graduate at National University of Singapore, and I am passionate about improving the lives of others.